mailpile/Mailpile/README.md

 # Welcome to Mailpile! #

-Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular free e-mail service.
-It wants to eventually become a fast and flexible back-end for awesome personal mail clients, probably webmail.
+Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular proprietary-but-gratis e-mail service.
+It wants to eventually become a fast and flexible back-end for awesome personal mail clients, including webmail.

 **WARNING:**  Mailpile is still experimental and isn't actually very useful yet.
 It'll tell you that you have mail matching a given search and let